Forloaddd/SearchPage/README.md

-# SearchPage
+# Search Page - Starton
-Search Page inspired on microsoft bing
+Search Page inspired on microsoft bing,
+#
+with the posibilite to use google to search or also qwant.